Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Experimental Design and Setup

 We use dense embedding retrieval with E5-base embeddings~\cite{wang2022text}.
 For demographic retrieval, we encode the target demographic description and each respondent’s demographic profile, then rank respondents by embedding similarity to obtain the top-$K$ demographically similar individuals.
 For ontology retrieval, we embed ontology triples and retrieve the top-$M$ triples by similarity to the query.

-Additionally, for topic classification, we fine-tune DeBERTa-v2-xxlarge~\citep{he2020deberta} on WVS data for 3 epochs (batch size=4, learning rate=$5 \times 10^{-6}$), following optimized configurations for value identification~\citep{kiesel2023semeval, balikas2023john}\footnote{Detailed training curves and performance on regional dataset are provided in Appendix~\ref{app:deberta_training}.}.
+Additionally, for topic classification, we fine-tune DeBERTa-v2-xxlarge~\citep{he2020deberta} on WVS data for 3 epochs (batch size=4, learning rate=$5 \times 10^{-6}$), following optimized configurations for value identification~\citep{kiesel2023semeval, balikas2023john}\footnote{Detailed training analyses are provided in Appendix~\ref{app:deberta_training}.}.